jake-hatfield/jake-hatfield/src/lib/markdown/projects/transform-writing/index.md

 ## Summary

+This is a software-as-a-service (SaaS) I put together for a client, Sam, in 2022 that helps students submit their essays for proofreading.

+Sam mentioned to me that their current contract development team wasn't close to meeting their vision for the web app, so I offered some advice.
+That advice ended up with me programming the application myself, which worked out well for both parties.

+I had my sights on creating [Leadgeek v2](./leadgeek-v2) in the near future and wanted a chance to build and test a design system from scratch.

+The game plan for the current dev team was just to mash together WordPress plugins, so I stepped in to provide an actual solution that achieved Sam's vision for the project.

 ## Goals

+Sam's goal for Transform Writing is to have a bit of a side-hustle running in the background as he pursues his full-time career.

+He expected for it to take a bit of time to ramp up customer acquisition, so I wanted to build him something that would be inexpensive to maintain but also scale with his growth.

+You can read more about the [tech stack](#tech-stack), but I believe the tools that I used to build it is the most optimized, high-quality suite that can be assembled to meet his needs.

 ## Results

+I could write about what I think, but I'd rather just let you know what Sam had to say:

 > "During the initial stages of Transform Writing's formation, we encountered challenges with three different website developers who were unable to handle the complexity of the project.
 I approached Jake with our concerns and inquired whether our expectations for the website were unreasonable.
 >